Initial State Dependent Dynamics Across Many-body Localization Transition: I. Introduction

 With this motivation, we study quench dynamics across MBL transition starting from a large number of matrix product initial states which are characterized by the number of kinks in the density profile of the chain such that equal number of sites are occupied between any two consecutive kinks.
 A schematic of initial states with different number of kinks $N_{kinks}$ is shown in \Fig{kinks}.
 1-kink state has all the particles on one half of the chain while the CDW state has $N_{kinks}=L-1$ kinks in it.
 We study time evolution of the corresponding density imbalance and the sublattice entanglement entropy for various initial states across the MBL transition.
 We also calculate the mean square displacement $\langle x^2(t)\rangle$ from the density-density correlation function and compare the decay exponent from the quench dynamics of various initial states with the growth exponent of $\mean{x^2(t)}$ on the ergodic side of the MBL transition point.
 To be specific, we study quench dynamics in a system of spinless fermions in one-dimension in the presence of a deterministic aperiodic potential and nearest neighbour interactions.
-Although this model has been studied before in context of MBL~\cite{Sdsarma,Subroto,garg,garg_lr,Prasad2021} but the quench dynamics in the presence of nearest neighbour interactions has not been explored yet even for a CDW initial state.
+This model has been studied before in detail in context of MBL~\cite{Sdsarma,Subroto,garg,garg_lr,Prasad2021} but the quench dynamics in the presence of nearest neighbour interactions has not been explored yet even for a CDW initial state.
 Below we summarise the main results from this work.

-\begin{itemize} \item On the delocalised side of the MBL transition point where the imbalance has a power-law decay, $I(t) \sim t^{-\gamma}$, in the intermediate to long time regime, $\gamma$ increases monotonically with $N_{kinks}$ and saturates for the CDW state.
-In the MBL phase the imbalance saturates after initial time decay for all the kink states but the saturation value $I_{sat}$ decreases as $N_{kinks}$ increase, being minimum for the CDW state.
+\begin{itemize} \item On the delocalised side of the MBL transition point where the imbalance has a power-law decay, $I(t) \sim t^{-\gamma}$, in the intermediate to long time regime, $\gamma$ increases monotonically with $N_{kinks}$ being maximum for the CDW state.
+In the MBL phase the imbalance saturates after initial time decay for all the kink states but the saturation value $I_{sat}$ decreases as $N_{kinks}$ increase, being minimum for the CDW state (\Fig{Imb_kinks}).
 We explain this trend of dynamics in terms of the normalised participation ratio of the initial state in the eigenbasis of the Hamiltonian under consideration.